Must-Know CPG definitions and Jargon: The Ultimate Guide

-Distributor’s Brand: Privately labelled product brands created, owned and managed by retailers.
+Distributor’s Brand: Privately labeled product brands created, owned, and managed by retailers.

 Dollar Sales: The dollar amount generated by product retail sales.

-Dollar Store: A retailer that typically (although not exclusively) sells their products for $1.
+Dollar Store: A retailer that typically (although not exclusively) sells its products for $1.

 Early Bird Allowance: An incentive given by manufacturers to encourage retailers to order produce in advance.